Reload offers are ongoing promotions for existing customers. After the matched betting welcome offers – use regular offers to make a profit.

-Bookmakers like to encourage customer loyalty with regular incentives.
-The “loyalty club” style promotions can yield a few pounds each week – and potentially hundreds of pounds profit a year.
+Bookmakers offer regular incentives to encourage customer loyalty.
+“Loyalty club” style promotions are worth a few pounds each week.
 See Weekly free bet clubs for an overview.

 Horse racing reload offers

-Here’s a summary of the various horse racing promotions to expect.
+Here’s a summary of regular horse racing promotions.

 Refund if second

-The bookmaker will refund your stake as a free bet if your horse finishes second in a race.
-Typically to a maximum refund of £25 per race.
+The bookmaker will refund your stake (as a free bet) if your horse finishes second.
+The maximum refund is £25 per race.

-The strategy is back and lay a horse with minimal qualifying loss – and hope it finishes second.
-Look for races with a small number of runners (consider the minimum number of runners to qualify for a refund).
+The strategy is to back and lay a horse with minimal qualifying loss – and hope it finishes second.
+Look for races with few runners (consider the minimum number of runners to qualify for a refund).

 This is lucrative when the refund triggers.
-We can typically back and lay a £25 free bet to make around £20 profit.
-Money back if second is a rare offer in recent times.
-Bookmakers seem to favour some similar offers:
+You can back and lay a £25 free bet for around £20 profit.
+William Hill refund if 2nd is the main offer in this category.

-Refund if 2nd to SP favourite– your horse must finish second to the Starting Price favourite.
-Keep qualifying bet losses to a minimum, as this offer does not trigger as often as refund if 2nd.
+Let’s move on to a similar offer – refund if 2nd to SP favourite.
+Your horse must finish second to the Starting Price favourite.
+Minimise your qualifying bet losses.
+This offer doesn’t trigger as much as refund if 2nd.